BowerH/Unitig_Analysis/README.md

 Results:

-3 figures saved to results/plots/
+Figures saved to results/plots/

 Printed summary table of unitig counts per file

 ## 🔧 Customization

-Change the unitig length filter in the script (default: > 100 bp)
+- Change the unitig length filter in the script (default: > 100 bp)

-Add plt.xscale('log') if your unitigs span orders of magnitude
+- Add plt.xscale('log') if your unitigs span orders of magnitude

+- Uncomment lines in the script to print full presence-count distribution

-Modify to export CSVs or summary tables as needed
+- Modify to export CSVs or summary tables as needed